corintai/corint-decision/docs/dsl/pipeline.md

 ---

-## 6. Imports and Include (Reusable Modules)
+## 6. Import and Include (Reusable Modules)

-Pipelines use the `imports` section to declare dependencies on rulesets and other pipelines.
+Pipelines use the `import` section to declare dependencies on rulesets and other pipelines.
 This enables modular, reusable pipeline design.

 ### 6.1 Import Declaration